skylerwerner/skylerwerner/README.md

 Automation and integration across the Microsoft ecosystem.
-My production depth is in PowerShell (years of daily work; the featured project below is the visible example).
+My production depth is in PowerShell (years of daily work; the featured project below is a prime example).
 Power Automate, Power Apps, Power BI, SharePoint, and Microsoft Access round out the stack.
 What I aim for, regardless of tech or platform: tools an operator can use without training, output that reads at a glance, and